Scotland is one of those countries where the question isn’t what is there to do, but where do I even start.

 - The best small hills to get you started – before you bag a Munro, these are the best hills to climb

-- Best Munros for beginners — accessible first Munro peaks with well-worn paths and great views
+- The best Munros for beginners — accessible first Munro peaks with well-worn paths and great views

 - Ben Lomond — the most southerly Munro and one of the most popular; spectacular Loch Lomond views